BluePheonixisHank/AI_Chatbot_Agent/README.md

 This project is a conversational AI agent designed to act as a personal assistant.
 It can hold a conversation, remember context, and manage a persistent to-do list for the user.
 The project is built using Python, LangChain, and the Google Gemini API.

+This repository documents the work for the Snello "Welcome Builder!" assignment.

 ## Current State: Persistent Memory Implemented

 As of the latest commit, the agent has the following core features:
 *   **Conversational Ability**: Can chat with a user.
 *   **Persistent To-Do List**: The to-do list is saved to a `todos.json` file and is reloaded when the agent restarts.
-*   **Persistent Chat History**: The conversation history is saved to a `chat_history.json` file, allowing the agent to remember the context of previous conversations (e.g., the user's name).
+*   **Persistent Chat History**: The conversation history is saved to a `chat_history.json` file, allowing the agent to remember the context of previous conversations (e.g., the users name).

 ## Architecture

 The agent is currently built using the standard LangChain `AgentExecutor`.
-This architecture follows the **ReAct (Reasoning and Acting)** model, where the Language Model can reason about a user's request and choose to act by using a set of predefined tools.
+This architecture follows the **ReAct (Reasoning and Acting)** model, where the Language Model can reason about a users request and choose to act by using a set of predefined tools.

 The key components are: